 - 23.1.
 All vehicles must be examined for compliance with regulations before the start.
 The minmum basic standard is complete compliance with Road Traffic Act requirements including those for tyres.
 Seat belts must be worn at all times. - 23.2.
 All vehicles must carry a luminous red warning triangle. - 23.3.
-Fire extinguishers are recommended. - 23.4.
+Fire extinguishers are recommended.

+- 23.4.
 Standard headlights may only be supplemented by two additional lights.
 All such lights must extinguish on dipped beam.
 If additional lights are fitted, any supplementary manufacturer's lights must be removed.
 The wattage of all bulbs in forward facing lamps must comply with the RTA.
-Any additional lights must be fitted so that their horizontal centre-line is not above the top of the original manufacturers headlights. - 23.5.
-Under body protection for vehicles is permitted.
+Any additional lights must be fitted so that their horizontal centre-line is not above the top of the original manufacturers headlights.
+The use of "Gas Discharge" lights are prohibited either as additional lights or as standard headlights unless they are part of the original vehicle manufacturers specifications. - 23.5.
+Under body protection for vehicles is permitted. - 23.6.

-- 23.6.
 Competition brake linings / pads are permitted. - 23.7.
-Roll cages (where fitted) must blend in with the appearance of the vehicle. - 23.8.
+Where fitted, roll cages must blend in with the appearance of the vehicle and be sufficiently padded to protect the crew.
+3 or 4 point safety harness and rally seats must be used if roll cages are fitted. - 23.8.
 Safety harnesses are permitted. - 23.9.
 Suspension may be altered provided mounting points remain as standard. - 23.10.
 Wheels must not extend beyond the periphery of the bodywork. - 23.11.
 All vehicles must present in a manufacturer's original colour scheme subject to a maximum of two colours (excluding vinyl roof where applicable), or single colour if original colour scheme changed by respraying. - 23.12.
 Vehicles are not permitted to carry sign writing, stickers or competition numbers, except numbers supplied by the organisers (see Art.12) and championship sponsors decals which may be placed only on the periphery of the rear screen.